goehlemichael/ASME_B16.34-2004/README.md

     184.2 mm, 7.25 in

 ## This program is useful for inspectors checking valve conformity during procurement/incoming/receiving inspections.
 It enables inspectors to quickly check valves nameplates and markings are correct.
-This program is usefull when there are large variety of valves being inspected for valve management.
+This program is usefull when there are a large variety of valve sizes being inspected for valve management.